andrewmcgr/klipper_tmc_autotune/README.md

 ## Autotune configuration

-Add the following to your `printer.cfg` (change motor names and remove or add any sections as needed) to enable the autotuning for your TMC drivers and motors and restart Klipper:
+Add the following to your `printer.cfg` (change motor names and remove or add any sections as needed) to enable the autotuning for your TMC drivers and motors and restart Klipper.
+You can also use the [example.cfg](./docs/example.cfg) as a template.

 ```ini
 [autotune_tmc stepper_x]
 motor: ldo-42sth48-2004mah